WG-Forge/Tank-Predators/README.md

 Armandas Puidokas <br/>

 ## How to start the game:
-Run PlayerSession.py, enter your name and you will join preordered session.
-You can change session parameters in PlayerSession.login() method.
-Python version recommended: 3.10
+Run Play.py where you can choose username, password, to create/join game as player/observer Python version recommended: 3.10

-## Current version(finished Stage III):
+## Current version(finished Stage IV):

 #### Game Logic:
-* Random choice between shooting at random opponent in range and random movement on the map
+* Choice between shooting and moving depending on muliple parameters

 #### Game map interface:
 * White color tiles are empty